groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/reorder-pages/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**Pro Tip**: This approach is particularly useful for executive summaries where you want to show conclusions first, then supporting details.

-## Step 4: Rendering Non-Sequential Pages
+## Rendering Non-Sequential Pages for Advanced Use Cases

-Now, let's render pages in a completely custom order, for example pages 4, 2, and 8:
+Now, let's tackle a more complex scenario: rendering pages in a completely custom order.
+This example renders pages 4, 2, and 8 – perfect for creating focused document views or comparison layouts.

 ```csharp
 var viewOptions = new ViewOptions